scollier/Summit2014OSEonOSPViaHeat/scott/01-Overview.md

 This means that in order to take advantage of OpenShift Enterprise any existing resources from your hardware pool may be used.
 Infrastructure may be based on EC2, VMware, RHEV, Rackspace, OpenStack, CloudStack or even bare metal: essentially any Red Hat Enterprise Linux operating system running on x86_64.

-For this training class, Red Hat Linux OpenStack Platform 4.0 is the Infrastructure as a Service layer.
-The OpenStack environment has been installed on a single node with all the necessary components required to complete the lab.
+For this training class, Red Hat Enterprise Linux OpenStack Platform 4.0 is the Infrastructure as a Service layer.
+The OpenStack environment has been installed on a single server with all the necessary components required to complete the lab, but in a real production environment a deployment would consist of many servers.

 ##**1.5 Using the *openshift.sh* installation script**

 This training session will demonstrate the deployment mechanisms that Heat provides.
 Heat runs as a service on the OpenStack node in this environment.
 Heat also utilizes the `openshift.sh` installation script.  `openshift.sh` automates the deployment and initial configuration of OpenShift Enterprise platform.
 For a deeper understanding of the internals of the platform refer to the official [OpenShift Enterprise Deployment Guide](https://access.redhat.com/site/documentation/en-US/OpenShift_Enterprise/2/html-single/Deployment_Guide/index.html).
+For details on Red Hat Enterprise Linux OpenStack Platform refer to [RHEL OSP Documentation](https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux_OpenStack_Platform/).

 **Lab 1 Complete!**